Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - the judge should say publicly what the appropriate sentence would have been without the relevant aggravating feature.

-Although the original guidance applied to offences charged as specifically racially aggravated offences and to all other offences where s145 Criminal Justice Act 2003 applies, it should also be taken as applying to the sentence provisions of section 146 in relation to sexual orientation and transgender identity hostility.
+Although the original guidance applied to offences charged as specifically racially aggravated offences and to all other offences where s.66 SA 2020 applies, it should also be taken as applying to the sentence provisions of s.66 SA 2020 in relation to sexual orientation and transgender hostility.

-Prosecutors should be aware of other guideline cases relating to racially aggravated offences that can apply to hostility on the grounds of sexual orientation and transgender identity, such as:
+Prosecutors should be aware of other guideline cases relating to racially aggravated offences that can apply to cases involving hostility towards persons of a particular sexual orientation or who are transgender, such as:

 In R v Fitzgerald EWCA Crim 2875 the Court of Appeal acknowledged the guidance contained in Kelly and Donnelly but distinguished it by noting there will be cases in which the aggravating feature of the offence is so inherent and integral to the offence itself that it is not possible sensibly to assess the overall criminality involved in such a discrete way.
 In such cases, the Court must assess the seriousness of the conduct involved and its criminality as a whole.